davidsaltacc/shadowclient/info.md

 * add easings to sliders to make them easier to configure

 ### fixes:
+* remove legit option from parkour, just default it
 * fix shadowhud not showing everything when loaded
 * remove auto respawn as it seems to crash sometimes
 * more crash fixes